Public Health Practice Certificate Program

 COURSE OF STUDY

-Students should check the JHSPH course directory to confirm when courses are offered.
+Students should check the BSPH course directory to confirm when courses are offered.
 Students should also check for prerequisites and whether instructor consent is required.

 |Required Epidemiology Course: Students must choose either 340.601 or 340.721|